How to create a website with WordPress in 2021

 Can I create a website only with WordPress?

 No, there are plenty of other website builders you can use.
 However, I believe that WordPress is the best and easiest software to create a website with.
-Also, you really have everything in your own hands, because you have your website on your own hosting environment.
+Also, you really have everything in your own hands because you have your website in your own hosting environment.

 How do I start a website where I can sell products?